-However, there’s little/no data to support that idea at all.
-Once again, the only way to know what CTA length will work for your popup is to run an A/B split test!
+However, the only way to know for sure what CTA length will work for your popup is to run an A/B split test!

 If you haven’t already started A/B testing these call-to-action details on your popup, then go ahead and do it now!

-With OptinMonster, A/B testing is made incredibly simple — you can create a new popup variation in just a few clicks.
-See our tutorial on how to create split tests in OptinMonster.
+A/B testing with OptinMonster is incredibly simple.
+You can create a new popup variation in just a few clicks.

 Step 1.
 Choose the Optin You Want to Split Test